bart-kroon/TM1/doc/configuring.md

     * 2: test ID,
     * 3: atlas index,
     * 4: attribute index.
+* **inputPackedVsbPathFmt**: the path format of the packed video sub-bitstream, consumed by the Multiplexer, with the same placeholders as `inputGeometryVsbPathFmt`.
 * **inputNormalVsbPathFmt**: the path format of the attribute video sub-bitstream with attribute ID `ATTR_NORMAL`, consumed by the Multiplexer, with the same placeholders as `inputTextureVsbPathFmt`.
 * **inputTransparencyVsbPathFmt**: the path format of the attribute video sub-bitstream with attribute ID `ATTR_TRANSPARENCY`, consumed by the Multiplexer, with the same placeholders as `inputTextureVsbPathFmt`.
 * **inputMaterialIdVsbPathFmt**: the path format of the attribute video sub-bitstream with attribute ID `ATTR_MATERIAL_ID`, consumed by the Multiplexer, with the same placeholders as `inputTextureVsbPathFmt`.